Gauge invariance, correlated fermions, and photon mass in 2+1 dimensions: Definition of the model

 and similarly

-(computational details will be provided elsewhere).
+(computational details can be found in Appendix~\ref{App_normalorder}).
 An important feature of \eqref{gauge-invariant fermion normal-ordering with derivative} is the "bare" photon mass term in the second line; as noted, this is a direct consequence of gauge-invariant normal-ordering.

-One can verify that \eqref{JrsA} and \eqref{gauge-invariant fermion normal-ordering with derivative} are gauge-invariant expressions.
+We stress that our derivations of \Ref{JrsA} and \Ref{gauge-invariant fermion normal-ordering with derivative} are not mathematically rigorous but rather physical motivations which can be ignored without loss of continuity: the reader can regard \Ref{JrsA} and \Ref{gauge-invariant fermion normal-ordering with derivative} as definitions.
+It is easy to check that they are appropriate: the expressions on the r.h.s. of these equations are mathematically well-defined since standard normal ordering is, and that they define gauge invariant quantities can be checked by simple computations; see Appendix~\ref{App_gauge} for details.

+Inserting \Ref{JrsA} and \Ref{gauge-invariant fermion normal-ordering with derivative} in \Ref{Gauged Mattis Hamiltonian} one obtains a formula expressing the model Hamiltonian in terms of fermion operators defined with standard normal ordering.
+One thus can use \Ref{Kronig identity} and \Ref{bosons} to bosonize this Hamiltonian.